sagemath/trac_to_gh/Issue 7840.md

 # Issue 7840: include sagenb-0.4.9 in sage-4.3.1.alpha0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7840

 Original creator: was